- Research and Centers

 Dr. Helen Lach - Description of Research

 Dr. Lach's research interests are primarily in the area of injury prevention and health management with community-dwelling older adults and their families.
 She has studied falls and fear of falling, management of safety problems for people with Alzheimer's disease in the home setting, and other issues in health education/health promotion.
+More recently, Dr. Lach has utilized home monitoring systems to observe the movement of people with fear of falling.
+Using new technology, she aims to broaden the reach of the evidence-based fall prevention program.
 Please click here to view the faculty page of Dr. Helen Lach.

 Dr. Joanne Schneider - Description of Research